3willows/3willows.github.io/content/2024-07-19-Mailgun-local-quickStart.md

 title: "Mailgun quick start: with Express on local machine"
 ---

+The relevant code can be found in this [repo](https://github.com/3willows/Mailgun-local-quick-start-2024).

+---

 After attending a meet-up, I was told of a volunteering opportunity to improve the group website.

 Specifically, at present, there was no functionality for the website to send out a confirmation email after someone signs up.